-- Low-temperature brazing: Achieves joining at lower temperatures to reduce overheating and distortion.
+- Low-temperature brazing capability: Supports aluminum joining at reduced temperatures to limit thermal stress and distortion.

-- Wide applicability: Common in HVAC refrigeration systems, automotive radiators, aluminum piping, and aluminum part repair.
+- Typical application fields: HVAC refrigeration systems, automotive radiators, aluminum tubing, and aluminum component repair.

-Chalco Flux Core Aluminum Brazing Rod — Product Types & Specifications Overview
+Chalco Flux Core Aluminum Brazing Rods — Types, Forms & Selection Overview

 Length: 330 mm / 500 mm

-Packing: 5 pcs / 10 pcs small packs; 0.5 kg / 1 kg industrial packs; customization available
+Packing: 5 pcs / 10 pcs small packs; 0.5 kg / 1 kg industrial packs; customized packaging supported

-Form: rods / coils / wire / rings
+Form: rods / coils / wire / rings, suitable for manual and automated brazing operations

 High-Cs Flux Core Aluminum Brazing Rods